zuri-training/Team-Vulture2-Backend/README.md

 ## Vulterms API Reference

 ### Getting Started
-- Base URL: At present this app can only be run locally and is not hosted as a base URL.
-The backend app is hosted on, `https://team-vulture2-backend.vercel.app/`
+- Base URL: At present, the backend app is hosted on `https://team-vulture2-backend.vercel.app/`
 - Authentication: This version of the application does not require authentication or API keys.